rezaabdullah/selise_assignment/README.md

-# selise_assignment
-Selise Data Scientist Assignment
+# Selise Data Scientist Assignment

 **Problem 1:** Let's say you are a Data Scientist working in a company that analyzes social media contents.Business team approached you and told you to build an Agent that will understand the context of a social media post that they will use to segment the content,find popularity,trends etc.